ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 testable components with good observability.

 ##### 3. Isolateability

+Isolateablity is the degree to which the component under test can be tested in isolation.

+Building and testing each function in isolation gives a more accurate idea in case of error.
+If we just hope to see everything work out at the end, we will see that in case of error, testing and debugging will be a painful process.
+When problems are encountered, it can be difficult to figure out where in the hierarchy of functions that originated.

+It is much better if each routine or class can be exercised as soon as it is written, and before being combined with other parts.

+If we can control the inputs and observe the outputs of a single function, it is relatively easy to find out what this function did.
+If we can only observe the operation of the entire program, it can be very difficult to find out where an incorrect result came from.

+There may be some components that can not be tested in perfect isolation but if there is a partial ordering of functionality tests that allows us to test all other subcomponents first, we can be sure that new problems are in the new code.

 ##### 4. Separation of concerns

 The separation of concerns is keeping the code for each of these concerns